 Originating from Spain, Crema Marfil marble is not rare.
 It’s affordable and is commonly used for countertops, fireplaces, walls, and flooring.

-Nero Marquina Marble
+Nero Marquina Marble Countertops Colors

-Originating from the Marquina region in Basque Country, Spain, this type of marble is true black with a fine grain.
+Originating from the Marquina region in Basque Country, Spain, this type of marble countertops is true black with a fine grain.
 It has a pure white veining that can sometimes be more prevalent than the black base—but that just depends on the slab that you choose because every one of them is different.
 Depending on the style of the room that you’re remodeling, it might serve you better to have white as the dominant color or black.

 Nero Marquina is not an ultra-expensive stone, although it is well loved by many.
 It’s possible to get the luxurious look of this stone without breaking the bank.